AgentPotango/Personal-Projects/README.md

 # Personal-Projects
 Directory of all the applications or other such projects I have completed or am undertaking whether through virtual internships, studying, personal work or otherwise. <br> <br>
 **Betting Website**<br>
 Collaborative effort.
 Coded MySQL, PHP, HTML, CSS, JavaScript, AJAX.
-Presentation and Gantt charts available in the presentation folder.
+Presentation and Gantt charts available in the presentation folder.<br>
 **6 Month long project.**<br><br>
 **Compressed Sensing in MRI**<br>
 Master's Project coded in Matlab.
 Report produced in LaTeX and converted to PDF.<br>